 Originally, Rob had offered the possibility that he still had the game on a tape somewhere in his collection.
 After some negotiations with Mat Allen, Rob searched in his collection and tried to find the tape.
-Sadly Rob couldn’t find any trace of the game.
+Sadly Rob couldn’t find any trace of the game at all.

-In 2011, thanks to some fantastic research work by Hedning, we can confirm that the game was to be a licenced game based on the ITV childrens show of the same name ….
+In 2011, thanks to some fantastic research work by Hedning, there was reports that the game was to be a licenced game based on the ITV childrens show of the same name ….
 Hedning found the reason why in Popular Computing Weekly 6-12 Sept 1984: